Ball balance

 Ball balance as a teaching model for control engineering - THWS Schweinfurt - Engineer Glaser

 🎱 The ball balance is a fascinating teaching model that clearly demonstrates the principles of control engineering.
 With a function block editor developed specifically for this purpose, students can independently design and optimize control loops.
-The goal is to control the tilt of the seesaw via a propeller drive so precisely that a metal ball is stably balanced in the center.
+The aim is to control the tilt of the seesaw via a propeller drive so precisely that a metal ball is stably balanced in the center.

 https://ingenieur-glaser.de/kugelwaage/ – Behind the scenes

-💡️ Development & Manufacturing – Engineering office Glaser
+💡️ Development & Manufacturing – Engineering firm Glaser

 https://ingenieur-glaser.de/ – Electronics・Software・Hardware